 Some of the legal factors that a minor in possession defense attorney can review with you include:

 While so many of us may have possessed alcohol as minors, most of us were fortunate enough not to get caught.
 If you or a relative is arrested for being a minor in possession of alcohol or illicit drugs, the consequences to future employment can be devastating.
-Your best move is to get a free case evaluation from a criminal defense attorney as soon as possible.
+Your best move is to get in touch with a local drug crime lawyer as soon as possible.